department-of-veterans-affairs/component-library/.github/PULL_REQUEST_TEMPLATE.md

 ---
 ## Configuring this pull request
 - [ ] Link to any related issues in the description so they can be cross-referenced.
-- [ ] Under **Testing done**, be specific about how this update was tested.
-    - Examples: Storybook, Chrome, Browserstack, Mobile/Responsive, etc.
 - [ ] Add the appropriate version patch label (`major`, `minor`, `patch`, or `ignore-for-release`).
     - See [How to choose a version number](https://github.com/department-of-veterans-affairs/component-library#how-to-choose-a-version-number) for guidance.
     - Use `ignore-for-release` if files haven't been changed in a component library package. (ie. only Storybook files)